wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **M:**&ensp;Both the subjective and the objective are changeful and transient.
 There is nothing real about them.
-Find the permanent in the fleeting, the one constant factor in every experiënce.
+Find the permanent in the fleeting, the one constant factor in every experience.

 **Q:**&ensp;What is this constant factor?

-**M:**&ensp;My giveïng it variöus names and pointing it out in many ways will not help you much unless you have the capacity to see.
+**M:**&ensp;My giving it various names and pointing it out in many ways will not help you much unless you have the capacity to see.
 A man with poor vision will not see the parrot on the branch of a tree however much you may prompt him to look.
 At best he will see your pointed finger.
 First purify your